helloideabox/powerpack-lite-elementor/readme.txt

 ## Top Features of PowerPack Addons

 - **UNIQUE WIDGETS**
-PowerPack includes a range of advanced elementor widgets that opens a whole new way of designing possibilities.
+PowerPack includes a range of advanced elementor widgets that open a whole new way of designing possibilities.

 - **FULLY CUSTOMIZABLE**
 All PowerPack widgets are completely customizable; you can alter settings and style widgets as per your requirements.